What Are The Fight, Flight, Freeze, Fawn Responses?

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Free support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-When individuals feel scared, stressed, or perceive danger, the body's sympathetic nervous system may react in a few ways, often referred to as the fight-flight-freeze response.
-The response can be natural and is caused by a release of stress-related hormones, such as cortisol and adrenaline.
-Determining when this response is occurring in your body and how to proceed can benefit your overall mental and physical health.
+Fear responses can be natural and are caused by a release of stress-related hormones, such as cortisol and adrenaline.
+Determining when these responses are occurring in your body and how to proceed can benefit your overall mental and physical health.

 Getty/PeopleImages

 In the 1920s, a physiologist named Walter Cannon described what he called the acute stress response, later named the "fight or flight response."
 In recent years, physiologists and psychologists have continued to build on and refine Cannon's work.
-They recognized that there was a third stress response to freeze and a fourth to fawn.
-Since the initial studies, freeze and fawn have also been added to the body's stress response.
+They recognized that many people had additional stress responses beyond fight or flight, including, freeze and fawn.

-The fight, flight, or freeze responses are physiological changes that happen in the body when faced with a perceived threat.
-These automatic behaviors are a part of the defense cascade, which is the body's way of safuarding itself.
+The fight, flight, freeze, or fawn responses are physiological changes that can happen in the body when a person is faced with a perceived threat.
+These automatic behaviors are a part of the defense cascade, which is the body's way of safeguarding itself.

-1. To fight is to confront the threat aggressively.
+1. The fight response involves confront the threat aggressively.

-3. When you freeze, you find yourself unable to move or act against the threat.
+3. The freeze response may render you unable to move or act against the threat.

-The fight, flight, and freeze response may occur due to stress, anxiety, and trauma.
-In some cases, the body's response to a perceived threat does not align with the situation.
-For example, testing anxiety may trigger a heightened nervous system.
-Although a test may not cause long-term harm, an individual might feel urged to avoid it or feel frozen when it comes time to remember a piece of information.
+The fight, flight, freeze, and fawn responses may occur due to stress, anxiety, or trauma.
+In some cases, the body's response to a perceived threat does not align with the severity of the situation.
+For example, test-related anxiety may trigger a heightened nervous system response.
+Although a test may not cause long-term harm, an individual might feel an urge to avoid it or feel frozen when attempting to remember a piece of information.

-Before a fight or flight response occurs, there may be a perceived or real threat.
-You might believe that you will face psychological or physical harm as a result.
+A fear response can occur as a reaction to a perceived or real threat.
+In these situations, you may believe you will face psychological or physical harm.
 Your nervous system may shift into an acute stress response as soon as you recognize a threat.
 Specific physiological reactions can take over your body, and you may experience mental and physical health changes.

-Physically, during the fight or flight response, your body and nervous system may start working to shield you.
-The hypothalamus sets in motion a series of rapid changes in the nervous and endocrine systems that propel you to act.
+Physically, during the fight flight, freeze, or fawn response, your body and nervous system may start working to shield you.
+The hypothalamus, a structure within your brain, sets in motion a series of rapid changes in the nervous and endocrine systems that propel you to act.
 You might experience the following physical symptoms:

 • Hormones such as adrenaline are released into your body from your endocrine system